Azerbaijani language through history's ordeal: How Heydar Aliyev saved it from being perished?

 Unfortunately, being short-sighted, Azerbaijani leaders named Turkic as a state language, when they founded Azerbaijan Democratic Republic (ADR) in 1918.
 The lifespan of the newly-founded state was short and it was invaded by Soviet Russia (SR) after two years.
 Azerbaijan became part of the United Soviet Socialist Republics (USSR).

 The status of the state language in the USSR was vague.
 Actually, not declaring any language as an official language, the USSR continued the empire politics relating to languages, but at the same time tried to relate it with democracy and the left ideology.
-All left block countries and the union republics in the 20th century, including Soviet Russia, did not have an official language, except Soviet Georgia and Soviet Armenia.
+All countries ruled by the leftist blocs and the union republics in the 20th century, including Soviet Russia, did not have an official language, except Soviet Georgia and Soviet Armenia.
 Russian cornered all languages and eliminated them one by one.

 Moscow was not satisfied with this and after three years all initiatives in the direction of the Azerbaijani language were halted.
 The initiators, the First Secretary Imam Mustafayev and the Head of Supreme Soviet Mirza Ibrahimov fired from their positions, they were repressed and humiliated in front of the public.
 Russia started to dominate again.
 Fortunately, Moscow did not remove the Azerbaijani language from Soviet Azerbaijan’s constitution.